ceph/ceph/doc/radosgw/notifications.rst

 Events
 ~~~~~~

-The events are in JSON format (regardless of the actual endpoint), and share the same structure as the S3-compatible events
+Events are in JSON format (regardless of the actual endpoint), and share the
-pushed or pulled using the pubsub sync module.
+same structure as S3-compatible events that are pushed or pulled using the
+pubsub sync module.
 For example:

 ::